-KUALA LUMPUR: Bank Negara Malaysia (BNM) is allowing certain foreign financial institutions issue ringgit bonds and finance local entities, in a bid for Malaysia to attract more international capital into high growth areas.
+KUALA LUMPUR: Bank Negara Malaysia's (BNM) decision to allow certain foreign financial institutions issue ringgit bonds and finance local entities, will increase demand for ringgit as well as cut red tape and costs for investments flows into the country.

 The MDBs and qualified non-resident DFIs will now be able to issue ringgit-denominated debt securities for use in Malaysia; and provide ringgit financing to resident entities.